on December 02, 2023

 It may have started with a boycott of tea.
 But the American coffee addiction went into hyperdrive when sellers in the mid-19th century began offering pre-roasted beans to cowboys and gold miners.
 Manual laborers have long appreciated a coffee to perk them up.
 And maybe it’s that American habit of hard work that keeps the caffeine flowing.
 Even today, the average worker puts in the equivalent of 10 weeks more than some of their European counterparts over the course of a year.

 To keep it up, they’re going to need their coffee fix.
 Where can they find the perfect brew?
 We were determined to find out.
-Here are the best places for coffeephiles to live in the U.S.
+Here are the best places for coffeephiles to live in the U.S. Check out our Coffee Club page to compare and read reviews of our favorite coffee clubs.

 We looked at 267 American cities with more than 50K residents, analyzing 5 categories: Cappuccino Affordability, Walkability, Coffee Shops, Independent Coffee Shops, and a “Coffee Fanatic Factors” category that included roasterie density and appearance on multiple national lists naming the best coffee shops and roasteries.